thedava/dod-lite/README.md

-# dod-lite
+# Document-oriented Database Lite
-Document-oriented Database Lite - A simple file based pseudo database
+A simple file based pseudo database.
+Works a lot like a document-oriented database (like MongoDB) but stores its data in JSON-files